lane203m/SoundByte/README.md

 ## The main vision, idea, area (etc.)

-Our goal is to create a machine learning algorithm which can extract the type/genre of the music it is being fed.
-Further, we would like to aim at generating music from these trending/related sounds.
+Our goal is to create a machine learning algorithm which can recommend track to mix, which are complementary to eachother.
+Aditionally, we would like to automate this process by providing a sample of the tracks mixed together.

 ## A deeper rationale of the project

-A large problem in Twitch/YouTube communities, is the DMCA rules on copy-written music.
-A typical solution is to use common, duty free music.
-The largest problem here, is that the same song typically circulates among creators.
-This prevents new upstarts from gaining a unique foothold.
-Especially since larger creators can afford to make or buy rights to their own unique music.
-The goal of our project would ultimately be to generate ambient music for background audio in Twitch/YouTube videos.
-This would provide creators with consistently unique, duty free options.
-To do this, we would employ machine learning algorithms to playback a sequence of sounds.
-Our first step in meeting this goal, is to extract information on the songs within our collection - like genre.
-This will ensure our system creates pop songs from pop songs, dubstep from dubstep, etc, etc.
+DJs and casual hobbiests keep a list of tracks to mix.
+From their tastes and through reading the room, they mix tracks accordingly.
+Our goal is to provide a utility, which recommends like pieces which may streamline a DJ's workflow.
+For performers, this would be a realtime utility, which would assist them as they sifted through their track list.
+It would also help aspiring mixers build out their library.
+We will do this through machine learning algorithms and general search criteria.
+In a way, we will be programming 'taste' into a utility.
+Our algorithm must learn what works, in order to aid the DJ and possibly eliminate options.
+This will make a DJ's final say easier.